Explore your mortgage options

 If you default on your chattel mortgage, your lender has the right to repossess the property that secured the loan.

 Should I choose a chattel mortgage or a regular mortgage?

 Chattel mortgages and regular mortgages each have their sets of pros and cons.
 Chattel mortgages are a great option if you want to buy movable property (think: mobile homes, prefab homes, etc.) and you have low or bad credit.

-A traditional home loan may work better for a stationary home.
+A traditional home loan is for a stationary home.
 Conventional mortgages usually have lower interest rates than chattel mortgages, offer a wider variety of loan types, and have longer repayment periods and higher borrowing limits.
 But they also have stricter property and credit requirements.